beyondstorage/site/blog/2021-07-09-weekly-report.md

 ### Forum UI Design

-We use <https://forum.beyondstorage.io> as our forum, and now our nuw forum theme UI is in designing!
+We use <https://forum.beyondstorage.io> as our forum, and now our new forum theme UI is in designing!

 The draft is [here](https://www.figma.com/file/AqHxMvbAccGQM5NtvQEGCn/BeyondStorage.io?node-id=23%3A0), please feel free to submit your opinion.